XYNUniversity/pandoc-vimhelp/test/README.md

 Headers of higher levels are formatted to be with a link, functions and commands are recognized and correct forms of links are generated.

-Contents before the first non-title header (if any) is collected into a `Intro` section with the link anchor generated for `title` as its anchor.

 ### Links